-The AHA supports the Maternal Health Quality Improvement Act (H.R.
-4995), which would help hospitals and health systems improve maternal health by authorizing grants to improve care in rural areas and funding to promote best practices and educate health care professionals on implicit bias, and the Helping Medicaid Offer Maternity Services
+We supported in the last Congress the Maternal Health and Quality Improvement Act (H.R.
+4995), which would help hospitals and health systems improve maternal health by authorizing grants to improve care in rural areas and provide funding to promote best practices and educate health care professionals on implicit bias.
+The legislation passed the House and we are hopeful that similar legislation will be introduced and moved through the legislative process this year.